 Keep your core muscles, your TVA (Transverse Abdominis) slightly engaged throughout.

->> Focuses on straight abdominal muscles, your rectus abdominis)
+(1) Pilates Roll-Up >> Focuses on straight abdominal muscles, your rectus abdominis)

 This variation is for those who’s mid and lower back is ok, avoid if you have any lower or mid back issues.
 Aim to control the movement, slowly easy vertebrae by vertebrae onto the mat and roll the back in the same way off the mat.
 Stretch the whole body out in between.
 Avoid any jerky or rushed moves, especially as you roll up.